 Even when faced with a difficult situation or challenging experience, you may find that the best thing you can do for yourself is to keep on writing.

-Indeed, keeping a mental health journal or gratitude journal may bring comfort on your toughest days.
+Indeed, keeping a mental health journal, self care journal, or gratitude journal may bring comfort on your toughest days.

 More Anxiety Resources & Links